murkenson/movies_tv_shows_data_pipeline/recreate_project/INSTALL.md

 Let the [environment variable point to your GCP key](https://cloud.google.com/docs/authentication/application-default-credentials#GAC), authenticate it and refresh the session token

->Establish a `.gc/` directory, generate a `credentials.json` file, and insert the Service Account credentials within it.
+>Paste your the Service Account credentials
 ```bash
 make setup
 ```